drawbacks of moving out during divorce

 • Other financial records.

 Don’t move out without them.
-And though so much is done online, paper statements and documents may still come to your home.
-Take steps to make sure you maintain access to this sort of thing.
+Although much is done online, paper statements and documents may still be delivered to your home.
+Take steps to ensure you maintain access to this type of resource.

-Keeping important items with you also provides a little comfort that your items aren’t being ‘accidentally’ lost or ‘inadvertently’ set ablaze while you’re away.
+Keeping important items with you also provides a small measure of assurance that they aren’t being ‘accidentally’ lost or ‘inadvertently’ set on fire while you’re away.

 Every situation is different.
 But in general, unless a court order specifically commands you to vacate, it may be in your best interests to put off moving out during a divorce.
-If you ultimately do, it benefits you to have a strategy already in place.
+If you ultimately do, it is beneficial to have a strategy in place.

-Related Reading: Bankruptcy Or Divorce: Which To File First
+Related Reading: Bankruptcy Or Divorce: Which To File For First

 Leave a Reply